temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 The [Frontend Service](/concepts/what-is-the-frontend-service) address for the Temporal Cluster.
 This environmental variable can be set [in the base configuration file](/docs-src/references/ui-configuration#temporalgrpcaddress) using `temporalGrpcAddress`.

-`TEMPORAL_ADDRESS` allows the UI Server to [refresh as needed](/references/ui-configuration#refreshinterval) and [find the latest updates](/references/ui-configuration#notifyonnewversion) for the Temporal Cluster.

-This variable is required for the configuration of other environmental variables.
+This variable is required for setting other environmental variables.
 `TEMPORAL_ADDRESS` is also needed when setting up [Cross-Origin Resource Sharing](/references/ui-configuration#cors).

 ## `TEMPORAL_UI_PORT`